g3n1us/g3n1us_elementary_model/README.md

 ```

 ## About
-ActivePouch lets you keep your application's logic separate from your API's schema.
+G3N1US Elementary Model lets you keep your application's logic separate from your API's schema.
 API's go away, change, sometimes don't work.
 Keep your app untethered from your API.

 `````javascript